Swine influenza: Influenza A

 Swine influenza is caused by influenza A subtypes H1N1, H1N2, H2N3, H3N1, and H3N2.
 In pigs, four influenza A virus subtypes (H1N1, H1N2, H3N2 and H7N9) are the most common strains worldwide.
-In the United States, the H1N1 subtype was exclusively prevalent among swine populations before 1998; however, since late August 1998, H3N2 subtypes have been isolated from pigs.
+In the United States, the H1N1 subtype was exclusively prevalent among swine populations before 1998.
+Since late August 1998, H3N2 subtypes have been isolated from pigs.
 As of 2004, H3N2 virus isolates in US swine and turkey stocks were triple reassortants, containing genes from human (HA, NA, and PB1), swine (NS, NP, and M), and avian (PB2 and PA) lineages.
 In August 2012, the Center for Disease Control and Prevention confirmed 145 human cases (113 in Indiana, 30 in Ohio, one in Hawaii and one in Illinois) of H3N2v since July 2012.
 The death of a 61-year-old Madison County, Ohio woman is the first in the USA associated with a new swine flu strain.
 She contracted the illness after having contact with hogs at the Ross County Fair.